murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 ## Analysing the result of our collective optimisation

-Examine the Stacks log and output files when execution is complete.
+Now that your execution is complete, we will examine some of the output files.
 You should find all of this info in `output_denovo_optimisation/denovo_map.log`

    • After processing all the individual samples through ustacks and before creating the catalog with cstacks, denovo_map.pl will print a [table containing the depth of coverage](http://catchenlab.life.illinois.edu/stacks/manual/#cov) of each sample.
 Find this table in `output_denovo_optimisation/denovo_map.log`: what were the depths of coverage?

-   • Examine the output of the populations program in the file `populations.log` inside your `output_denovo` folder (*hint*: use the `less` command).
+   • Examine the output of the populations program in the file `populations.log` inside your `output_denovo_optimisation` folder (*hint*: use the `less` command).

    • How many loci were identified?